USDepartmentofLabor/ui-claimant-experience-pilot/docs/claim-events-workflow.md

 ## SUBMITTED

-After a `STARTED` Event exists, each time a subsequent `POST` is made to the `/api/claim` endpoint, create a `SUBMITTED` Event.
+Each time a subsequent `POST` is made to the `/api/claim/` endpoint, create a `SUBMITTED` Event.
 Generally, `SUBMITTED` events reflect the "save and continue" pattern on the frontend.

 ## STORED

 Whenever a Claim is written to S3, create a `STORED` Event.
-Unless the submitted Claim data is invalid (e.g. fails to conform with the schema) then we expect to see `SUBMITTED` and `STORED` Events in very close temporal proximity.
+We expect to see `SUBMITTED` and `STORED` Events in very close temporal proximity.
+If we don't, there is something amiss with our S3 storage pattern (misconfiguration, network latency, etc) that might suggest we need to change our approach.

 ## COMPLETED